cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 this.storage.get<Static<typeof schema>>('test', schema)
 ```

+> [!NOTE]
-Note a tuple has a fixed length: the number of values in the array and the number of schemas provided in `items` must be exactly the same, otherwise the validation fails.
+> A tuple has a fixed length: the number of values in the array and the number of schemas provided in `items` must be exactly the same, otherwise the validation fails.

 ### Object